kfb-123/Hologic-Interview-Code-Access/README.md

 The library ensures FIFO scheduling across all queues (ready, lock, condition), and handles corner cases such as lock misuse and improper initialization.

+### Test Cases

+Along with the thread.cc and disk.cc files, there are 5 test cases that were used to run against faulty thread libraries.
+This test suite was designed to flag issues, and was used to both bug test my own library, and run against a purposely faulty library to see how successful the test cases were.